English, Philosophy and World Languages

-In addition to ENG 101 and ENG 102, which are required for the A.A., A.S., and A.A.T. degrees, the English and World Languages department offers a variety of courses in English, Journalism, Literature & Film, Philosophy, and World Languages – many of which satisfy the Humanities General Education requirement.
+In addition to ENG 101 and ENG 102, which are required for most of JJC's associate degree programs, the English, Philosophy and World Languages Department offers a variety of courses in English, Journalism, Literature & Film, Philosophy, and World Languages – many of which satisfy the Humanities General Education requirement.

 Language offerings include: